fabilj825/EntityLinkerUmls/README.md

 2. in NERdemo/output/ -> our trained NER for Medmentions \
 3. in models -> our NEL with Scispacy Large \

+After unzipping you can decide if you want to train based on our scripts, or use inference_all_models.ipynb to test the unzipped models on MedMentions.

 ### train on our scripts

 NERdemo, wandBSweep should be run local with command line.
 See according README.
 They create NER models \